-Upon my graduation from ICAR, I was invited to work for John Fernandez, one of the country’s top diversity experts, focused on consulting among Fortune 500 organizations.
-I worked with John for almost two years, in organizations such as The Carrier Corporation, The Thomson Corporation, Lucent Technologies, Parke-Davis, and others.
-John gave me a fantastic introduction to the world of big business and diversity work in Corporate America, an education that I could only receive by taking part in it.
+Upon my graduation from ICAR, I was invited to work for one of the country’s top diversity experts who was focused on consulting among this country’s Fortune 500.
+I worked with him for almost two years, in organizations such as The Carrier Corporation, The Thomson Corporation, Lucent Technologies, Parke-Davis, and others.
+My employer gave me a fantastic introduction to the world of big business and diversity work in Corporate America, an education that I could only receive by taking part in it.

 That is how I came to be in Philadelphia, where I operated DIVERSITY ARTS art studio and my diversity consulting and conflict transformation practice for many years.